Trip Cancellation Insurance in Canada: What's Covered and How to Claim

 2. Gather all required documentation

-What you'll need to provide will vary from case to case but you’ll likely need original receipts, credit card statements, screenshots of government travel advisories, and/or proof that you cancelled the trip.
+What you'll need to provide will vary from case to case, but you'll likely need original receipts, credit card statements, screenshots of government travel advisories, and/or proof that you cancelled the trip.

 If you have trouble finding the documentation requested, reach out to your insurer to see if they'll accept an alternative.